Harsh-Pachouri/AI-Career-Companion/README.md

 🔐 Security & Privacy

-🔒 Private Repository: Code and configurations remain secure 🗝️ API Key Protection: Keys stored in encrypted Streamlit secrets 📄 No Data Storage: Uploaded resumes are processed in memory only 🛡️ HTTPS: All communications encrypted in transit
+🔒 Private Repository: Code and configurations remain secure 🗝️ API Key Protection: Keys stored in encrypted Streamlit secret 📄 No Data Storage: Uploaded resumes are processed in memory only 🛡️ HTTPS: All communications encrypted in transit